Foods to Avoid With Overactive Bladder

 Since I just broke it to you that you may need to cut out – or at least cut back on – your coffee habit, I should tell you that chocolate also has caffeine.
 The caffeine content in chocolate may be enough to exacerbate symptoms in some OAB sufferers.

-Milk chocolate has the most caffeine intake, so opt for white chocolate, which doesn’t have any caffeine, or dark chocolate, which has more cocoa and can satisfy with a smaller portion.
+Dark chocolate has the most caffeine, so opt for white chocolate, which does not have any caffeine, or dark chocolate, which has more cocoa and can satisfy with a smaller portion.

 Carbonated beverages can also wreak havoc on your bladder.
 This includes sodas, soda water, energy drinks, and even champagne.
-The carbonation can be irritating to the bladder – and champagne has alcohol, which is a known irritant to the bladder.
+The carbonation can be irritating to the bladder and champagne is alcohol, which is a known irritant to the bladder.

 If it seems as if your favorite foods are on the above list, you may need to reframe your thinking!

-There are plenty of fantastic foods that you can include in your diet – many of which will not exacerbate your OAB symptoms and some of which are also rich in vitamins and minerals – an added bonus!
+There are plenty of fantastic foods that you can include in your diet – many of which will not exacerbate your OAB symptoms and some of which are also rich in vitamins and minerals – a bonus!

 Non-acidic fruits include: